Nature’s Logic Dog Food earns the Advisor’s top rating of 5 stars.

 With four notable exceptions…

-First, we find dried pork plasma.
-Plasma is what remains of blood after the blood cells themselves have been removed.
+Next, pork plasma is what remains of blood after the blood cells themselves have been removed.
 Plasma can be considered a nutritious addition.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.